An exhibition marking the 27th anniversary of

 "Cold War" Berlin College was founded in 2015 as a meeting point for international academic exchange and for the study of the Cold War that marked the second half of XX century on name of global competition, whose consequences could be seen until nowadays.

-The Federal Foundation for the Study of the Communist Dictatorship in Eastern Germany through this project and other activities aims a full confrontation with the reasons, history and consequences of communist dictatorships in Germany and Europe.
+The Federal Foundation for the Study of Communist Dictatorship in East Germany through this project and other activities aims a full confrontation with the reasons, history and consequences of communist dictatorships in Germany and Europe.

 Institute for Democracy, Media & Culture (IDMC) aims through creative projects awareness of young people and the Albanian society about the communist dictatorship and the importance of historical memory.